 Brazil could be your new reality – YOUR ace in the hole.

 And Teaching English in Brazil shows you how.

-You've probably read about Brazil in the news.
-The Rio +20 summit.
-The World Cup 2014 will be held in arenas across the country.
+You’ve probably read about Brazil in the news.
+The World Cup 2014 was held in arenas across the country.
+(And how about all those nice things World Cup attendees said about Brazilians?)
 The 2016 Olympic Games will be held in Rio.
-All of these events are bringing lots of attention and lots of travelers to Rio.
+Lots of events and attention means lots of travelers to Rio and to Brazil.

 And that means that the demand for English is higher than ever before.

 But aside from these events, which will come and go, tourism continues to increase here.
 And the oil and gas business is a huge employer here.
 Brazil continues to expand its role in the world – in business and in politics.